ucc23/ucc/_pages/FAQ.md

+## How is the duplicate probability estimated?

+To estimate the probability of an object being a duplicate of a previous entry, we simply find the overlap between members.
+If two objects share a significant number of members, it is likely that they are the same object catalogued twice under different names.

+The probability of being a duplicate is calculated as:

+    P_dup = max(shared_members_percent) / 100

+where `shared_members_percent` is the percentage of common members between objects (since a given object can be compared to many others, we take the maximum value found).
+The object presented earlier in the literature is considered the original, while the later one is considered the duplicate.

+The `P_dup` value is equivalent to `1 - C_dup`, where `C_dup` is the factor used
+in the UTI calculation (see [What is the UTI parameter?](#what-is-the-uti-parameter)).

 ## How are objects flagged as likely not real?

 Objects are flagged as likely not real (or non-clusters) when they meet the following